 Some employers, especially NGOs and volunteer organisations, use “motivation letter” instead of “cover letter.”
 The key to writing one is balancing your strengths with a clear explanation of why you’re applying.

-The example below does this well—the applicant highlights their key accomplishments before expressing their enthusiasm for the opportunity.
+The example below does this well — the applicant highlights their key accomplishments before expressing their enthusiasm for the opportunity.

 When working with this type of motivation letter, you should aim to highlight your professional goals and align them with the job.
-While you write your resume to highlight your past achievements and experiences, you write your professional motivation letter to illustrate how the future value of your strengths to the employer.

 Our cover letter builder can make you a cover letter in as little as 5 minutes.
 Just pick the template you want, and our software will format everything for you.

-How to write a strong motivation letter
+How to write a motivation letter

 1. Know what’s expected of you